-- → Carry out and/or supervise the development and review of the electrical engineering control plan. - → Assist in the development and implementation of other principal control plans that apply to the legislated elements of lifecycle for electrical plant and installations (refer to Scope and Relationships for implementation with other statutory function holders).
+- Carry out and/or supervise the development and review of the electrical engineering control plan. - Assist in the development and implementation of other principal control plans that apply to the legislated elements of lifecycle for electrical plant and installations (refer to Scope and relationships for implementation with other statutory function holders).

-Specific control measures (application as prescribed in the WHS laws3)
+Specific Control Measures (application as prescribed in the WHS laws3)

-- → Develop and supervise the application of specific control measures for all mines and underground mines (including coal) to electrical plant and installations, as applicable. - → Assist in the development of standards and procedures for electrical plant and installations, including as they apply to emergency plans.
+- Develop and supervise the application of specific control measures for all mines and coal mines to electrical plant and installations, as applicable. - Assist in the development of standards and procedures for electrical plant and installations, including as they apply to emergency plans.

-Information, training, instruction and consultation
+Information, Training, Instruction and Consultation

-- → Provide information, training and instruction as required on electrical engineering standards and procedures that have been established. - → Participate in mine consultation processes internally and externally as directed.
+- Provide information, training and instruction as required in supervising and setting electrical engineering standards and procedures. - Participate in mine consultation processes internally and externally as required.